cse112-sp20/Clubhouse-Dungeons/docs/Testing_Guide.md

 ## Creating Integration/End-to-End Tests

-1. Navigate to the test folder.
+1. Navigate to the puppeteer test folder.
 This is where the testing files are.
 2. Find the `.test.js` file for the feature to be tested.
 If there is no file, create a new file named `[feature_name].test.js`.
 3. Copy the constants to maintain extension ID and import puppeteer instructions.
 	```javascript